-The work includes dewatering parts of the lagoon, removing solids, and reconstructing and lining the lagoon system.
+The work includes dewatering parts of the lagoon, removing solids (watch the video below to see how they do it), and reconstructing and lining the lagoon system.
 To maintain daily plant operations, Environmental Services is completing the project in phases over several years.

 Columbia Slough Trail Closures

 Odor Advisory and Reporting

 During construction, the contractor dewaters portions of the lagoon to allow solids at the bottom to dry before removal.
 There may be a slight increase in odor during drying and solids removal.
 The contractor uses special equipment and techniques to minimize odors during construction.
 Neighbors can subscribe to the Plant’s Odor Notification System to receive notice when maintenance and construction projects will result in odors beyond treatment plant boundaries.
 Go to www.portlandonline.com/bes/odors to sign up for odor notifications, or to report an odor online.

 For More Information